k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

 categories: blog
 ---

-This blog post is related to my [Google Summer of Code 2024 project][my-google-summer-of-code-2024-project].
+This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

 After installing Arch Linux, I can build RGM, just to do something in this period.
 The problem is that I tried to build RGM on my Ubuntu machine and it failed.
 It gives me this error: